 German Art Glass.

-Jesus healing the blind man (detail).
+Jesus healing the blind man (above, detail).
 This window presents healing stories such as found in John 9 (healing the blind man from birth), Mark 8 (healing a blind man at Bethsaida) and healings of two blind men in Matthew 9.
 The figure of a woman bending down to have her hair touching Jesus’ feet evokes Luke’s gospel (chapter 7) of the sinful woman who washes Jesus’ feet with her hair.
 The man at right carried by two others alludes to Jesus’s healing miracle of a man who could not walk found in Mark 2 and Luke 5.
 Author’s photograph.
 September 2015.

 Zettler window of Jesus’s ministry of healing miracles.
 Author’s photograph.
 September 2015.